charliemikels/vtui/README.md

 v update
 ```

-If you want to do it manually, just clone this repo to `~/.vmodules/charliemikels/vtui` and you should have the same experience.
+If you want to do it manually, just clone this repo to `~/.vmodules/charliemikels/vtui` (or wherever your V modules are stored) and you should have the same experience.

 ## How do I use vtui?